davidmoten/rtree/README.md

 How to configure the R-tree for best performance
 --------------------------------------------------
-Check out the benchmarks below, but even better do your own benchmarks.
-Here are some quick points
+Check out the benchmarks below, but I recommend you do your own benchmarks because every data set will behave differently.
+If you don't want to benchmark then use the defaults.
+General rules based on the benchmarks:

-* Quadratic split (the default) is faster for insert
+* for data sets of O(10^3) entries use the default R-tree (quadratic splitter with maxChildren=4)
-* Quadratic split is faster for search with low maxChildren and smaller numbers of points (~1000).
+* for data sets of O(10^4) entries or more use the star R-tree (R*-tree heuristics with maxChildren=10 by default)

-* R*-tree is 50% faster for search  for larger numbers of points (>10K) but has slower insert
+Watch out though, the benchmark data sets had quite specific characteristics.
+The 1000 entry dataset was randomly generated and the *Greek* dataset was earthquake data with its own clustering characteristics.

 How do I just get an Iterable back from a search?
 ---------------------------------------------------------